CASE / REFERENCE | READING TIME: 6 MINUTES | 29 APRIL

 “If you structure your website with an engagement of SEO and web development, the results will be fantastic”

-The work process followed by GO MO Group and the client looked as follows:
+The process followed by GO MO Group and the client looked as follows:

-- Initial digital analysis (including website analysis, competitor analysis and keyword analysis) as well as the creation of a digital growth strategy
+- Digital marketing analysis (including website analysis, competitor analysis, and keyword analysis) as well as the creation of a digital growth strategy

 - Analysis of user experience and design with subsequent new design sketches for a new website

-- A first draft of the website’s look and function, now focusing on UX (user-friendliness)
+- A suggestion for the website’s look and functionality, focused on optimal UX (user experience)

 - Development of the website, its digital interaction tools, and its content including texts and visual content